-Many Canadian colocation providers serve a wide range of large enterprises to small IT companies.
+Many Canadian colocation providers serve a wide range of clients, from large enterprises to small IT companies.

 Carrier Hotel Plans and Terms